sachinkg7/ExtendibleHashing/README.md

 # ExtendibleHashing
-Here Extendible Hashing Concept is implemented in CPP
+Here, the Extendible Hashing Concept is implemented in CPP

+> The code has the following functionalities :
+* Insertion
+* Deletion
+* Displaying the stored data